rishit2003/Autonomous-Hovercraft/README.md

 # ENGR290_Fantastic6

-Welcome to the Fantastic 6, if you are seeing this that means you have been placed in the Fantastic 6 team to make a Hovercraft.
-Let's get through this 😪

-# Door Code: 7134730
+Welcome to the Fantastic 6 Team,this is the respository for the ENGR 290 Autonomous Hovercraft